Best Treadmills for Your Home Gym Check Them Out

 Casein Protein Powder

 Casein protein powder is made from casein, the primary milk protein that coagulates into curds during cheesemaking.
-It accounts for approximately 80 percent of milk’s protein, and provides a complete amino acid profile with a slower digestion rate.
+It accounts for approximately 80% of milk’s protein, and provides a complete amino acid profile with a slower digestion rate.

-Once separated from whey, the casein curds are washed, filtered, and dried into a powder—most commonly as micellar casein, the least processed and most intact form.
+Once separated from whey, the casein curds are washed, filtered, and dried into a powder.
+Casein protein powder is most commonly available as micellar casein, the least processed and most intact form.
 Unlike fast-digesting whey, casein delivers a steady, prolonged release of amino acids, making it ideal for overnight muscle repair, sustained fullness, and longer gaps between meals.

 Egg Protein Powder